Coleridge-Initiative/big-data-and-social-science/docs/07-TextChapter.md

 ---

 \pagebreak
-Kullback--Leibler (KL) divergence is an asymmetric measure that is often enhanced by averaged calculations to ensure unbiased results when comparing documents between each other or running a classification task.
+Kullback--Leibler (KL) divergence is a measure that allows us to compare probability distributions in general and is often used to compare two documents represented as vectors.
 Given two term vectors $\overrightarrow{t_a}$ and
 $\overrightarrow{t_b}$, the KL divergence from vector
 $\overrightarrow{t_a}$ to $\overrightarrow{t_b}$ is